 The purpose of God is to work in the good and bad things that come into the life of the Christian such that he emerges a better and more spiritually mature individual.
 From the beginning, He purposed us unto the fellowship of His Son (1Cor 1:9), that is, His plan is that we be conformed to the image of His Son (v29).
 This is a life-long process of character-shaping and faith-building.
 We are His workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them (Eph 2:10).
 Even affliction can work for our good (Ps 119:71; Heb 12:11) if we persevere patiently in it (James 1:3-4; Rom 2:7; 5:3).

 The called.
-While kletos can refer to the general invitation to be saved, it is more commonly used to refer to the saved, those who have accepted the universal call unto salvation (Rom 1:6-7; 2Tim 1:9; Jude 1:1; Rev 17:14).
-See my notes at Mat 22:14; 1Cor 1:2.
-The Greek word for church (ekklesia) is formed from the same root word and means, “the called out” (1Pet 2:9).
+While kletos can refer to the general invitation to salvation, it is more commonly used to refer to the Saved – those who have accepted the universal call to be saved (Rom 1:6-7; 2Tim 1:9; Jude 1:1; Rev 17:14; see notes for Mat 22:14; 1Cor 1:2).
+Although it was used by Greek speakers long before Christ, ekklesia, or “church” is formed from the same root word and means, “the called out” (1Pet 2:9).
 They that love God…are the called (v28).
 These elect were foreknown by God, and predestinated, called, justified and glorified.
+This progression does not negate Man’s free will, nor does it deny his personal responsibility as we hope to show in the next verse’s note.

 29 For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn among many brethren.
 30 Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.